nzdjb/2a1b.com/articles/kodiak-intro.md

 ## Pricing

 Kodiak is free for personal GitHub accounts and public repositories.
 Organizations can subscribe to use it on private repos.

+## Conclusion

+Kodiak has personally saved me heaps of time and teams I've been on in the past even more.
+I'd highly recommend trying it out if it fits your workflow.